liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

   way of knowing if it does anything nefarious.
 - Upper management requests your corporate branch and other branches use a standard set of plugins on your portal instances.
-This set of plugins, however, was written by an outside firm, and you need to know there will be no tampering with your proprietary files.
+This set of plugins, however, was written by an outside firm, and you must assure that the plugins will not tamper with your proprietary files.

 These are just a few scenarios that may ring true for you.
-When you're responsible for keeping your system running well 24x7, you can't be too cautious in protecting your portal, system and network.
+When you're responsible for keeping your system running well 24x7, you can't be too cautious in protecting your portal, system, and network.

 When the Plugin Security Manager is enabled for your plugin, it checks your plugin's *Portal Access Control List (PACL)*.
 This list describes what APIs the plugin accesses, so people deploying the plugin can review what it does without seeing its source code.
-If the plugin tries to access anything that's not on this list, the plugin's request is stopped dead in its tracks with the security manager logging information on the attempt to access unauthorized APIs or resources.
+If the plugin tries to access anything that's not on this list, the plugin's request is stopped dead in its tracks and the security manager logs information on the plugin's attempt to access the unauthorized APIs or resources.

 Access to APIs and resources is authorized by means of property values specified in the plugin's `liferay-plugin-package.properties` file.
 This file must be specified in your plugin's `WEB-INF` directory.
-These security manager properties are collectively known as the plugin's PACL.
+These security management properties are collectively known as the plugin's PACL.

-As you develop plugins for Liferay Marketplace or for distribution within your organization, you'll need to set the security manager properties appropriately.
+As you develop plugins for Liferay Marketplace or for distribution within your organization, you'll need to set the security management properties appropriately.
 Before we dive into the intricacies of these properties, let's consider a plugin development approach that involves designing an app for the security manager from the ground up.

 ## Developing Plugins with Security in Mind [](id=developing-plugins-with-security-in-mind-liferay-portal-6-2-dev-guide-11-en)

 At the start of plugin development, you may not have a clear picture of all the aspects of the portal you'll need to access, and that's fine.
-In fact, we suggest you go ahead and develop your plugin first and address your plugin's PACL later.
-But, as you develop your plugin there are some common security pitfalls, highlighted in the next section, that we'll show you how to avoid.
-After you develop your plugin you'll dig whole-heartedly into security management by generating and fine-tuning you plugin's PACL.
-Don't worry, we'll guide you through it.
+In fact, we suggest you go ahead and develop your plugin first and address your plugin's Portal Access Control List (PACL) later.
+But, as you develop your plugin there are some common security pitfalls, highlighted in the next section, that you'll want to avoid.
+After you develop your plugin you'll dig whole-heartedly into security management by generating and fine-tuning your plugin's PACL.
+Don't worry, we'll guide you through the entire process.

-If you're developing a plugin as part of a free app, writing a PACL for your plugin and enabling the security manager are optional, and you can skip this chapter.
+If you're developing a plugin as part of a free app, writing the plugin's PACL and enabling the security manager for the plugin are optional, and you can skip the remainder of this chapter.
 Otherwise, read on.

 Here is the suggested approach for developing secure plugins: